myminseok/TanzuPlatformAssetKR/tap/install-tap/README.md

 ### troubleshooting
-- tap/minseok-build-service => will be created after build-service is installed(rerun 04-relocate-images-tbs-full-deps.sh, 30-prepare-resources-tbs-full-deps.sh)
+- tap/*-build-service => will be created after build-service is installed(rerun 04-relocate-images-tbs-full-deps.sh, 30-prepare-resources-tbs-full-deps.sh)
-- tap/minseok-supply-chain => will be created after the initial workload has been built successfully.
+- tap/*-supply-chain => will be created after the initial workload has been built successfully.
+- do not change yml file `*TEMPLATE*` such as `tap-values-{profile}-1st-TEMPLATE.yml`.
+- only `testing_scanning` supply chain on tap-values.yml  will provision `scanteplates` resources on the namespace by 'namespace-provisioner'
+- DNS for tap-gui.TAP_DOMAIN should point to envoy IP of `view`, `full` cluster. workload URL maps to envoy IP on `run` cluster.